 Even if you have been pre-approved by a lender or submitted your loan application you are under no obligation to continue working with that lender.
 Additionally, depending on where you are in the mortgage process, you may be out certain non-refundable upfront costs but a lender cannot charge a penalty or any other fees if you cancel your loan.

-Without knowing the specific documents your lender is requesting it is difficult for me to answer your question definitively but lenders are required to verify the source of funds for your down payment.
-The lender wants to ensure that the funds you use for your down payment are not actually a loan.
-We provide a mortgage document checklist on FREEandCLEAR that you can review to understand the documents that lenders typically request from borrowers when they apply for a mortgage.
+To address your point about why your lender is requesting so much information, it is difficult for me to answer this question without knowing your specific circumstances but lenders are required to verify your employment as well as the source of funds for your down payment and reserves, if applicable.
+The lender wants to make sure that the funds you use for your down payment come from your personal savings or investments and are not actually a loan.

-Ultimately if you find a lender that you prefer that potentially offers you better mortgage terms, then it may make sense to switch lenders but be sure to understand all the considerations.
+Ultimately if you find a lender that you prefer that potentially offers you more flexible qualification guidelines and more attractive loan terms, then it may make sense to switch lenders but it is important to weigh all the considerations.

 “How long do I have to rescind?
 When does the right of rescission start?”
 CFPB.
 Consumer Financial Protection Bureau, September 25 2017.
 Web.« Return to Q&A Home About the author